Adldap2/Adldap2/docs/query-builder.md

 ## Creating a new Query

-To open a search query, call the `search()` method on your provider instance:
+To create a new search query, call the `search()` method on your provider instance:

 ```php
 $search = $provider->search();